 Kathryn Long ʼ25, 2025-26 University of North Carolina System Presidential Scholar

-Peter Hans, President of the University of North Carolina System Wendy Floyd Murphy, UNC Board of Governors chair Mark E. Ricks, Board of Trustees chair David Jackson ʼ00, President and CEO of Boone Area Chamber of Commerce Brandon Adcock ʼ06, App State Alumni Association Dr. Jim Westerman, App State Faculty Senate chair Samantha Williams, App State Staff Senate chair Abby Silva, App State Graduate Student Government Association president Nicole Tran, App State Student Government Association president
+Wendy Floyd Murphy, University of North Carolina System Board of Governors chair Mark E. Ricks ʼ89, Appalachian State University Board of Trustees chair David Jackson ʼ00, President and CEO of Boone Area Chamber of Commerce Brandon Adcock ʼ06, App State Alumni Association Dr. Jim Westerman, App State Faculty Senate chair Samantha Williams, App State Staff Senate chair Abby Silvers, App State Graduate Student Government Association president Nicole Tran, App State Student Government Association president

 Special Presentation